When selling a house, understanding the pros and cons of sole or general agency agreements is important so you can make an informed decision.

 Sole Agency: Pros

-Sole agency means you can legally list with only one agent until the term of your agreement has expired (but you can change your mind within one working day of receipt of a signed copy.)
+A sole agency agreement means you can legally list with only one real estate agent until the term of your agreement has expired (but you can change your mind within one working day of receipt of a signed copy.)

-- You get 100 per cent effort from one proactive agent.
+- You get 100 per cent effort from one proactive real estate agent.

-- There is less paperwork for sellers to read and sign.
+- There is less paperwork for home sellers to read and sign.

-- You are dealing with only one agent and their assistants if they have any.
+- You are dealing with only one property agent and their sales assistants if they have any.

-- You get one sign only in front of the property.
+- You get one real estate signboard only in front of your house.

 - You have one coordinated standard of marketing, photos and advertising (so long as you choose the right agent in the first place).

-- Open homes and viewings are done by one person/agency making it more organised.
+- Open homes and viewings are done by one person/agency making it more organised and your belongings safer.

-- Less people to be discussing all manner of things about your property with.
+- There will be fewer people to be discussing all manner of things about your property with.

-- Keeping your eye on the ball is much easier with one agency than multiple.
+- Keeping your eye on the ball is much easier with one real estate agency than multiple.

 General agency: Cons

-- Each agency will market your property even though only one of the agents will be contacted by buyers.
-The one that sells it generally gets the commission.
+- Each real estate agency will market your property even though only one of the agents will be contacted by buyers.
+The one that sells it generally gets the real estate commission.

-- Commission can be contested and argued about between agents.
+- Real estate commission can be contested and argued about between estate agents.

 - You may be liable for paying double commission to two agencies without signing the clause that protects you otherwise.

 - You can end up with multiple sign boards outside your property which can cheapen your campaign or look a bit desperate.

-- Trade Me ads cost good money so you will likely only want to pay for one of these.
+- Online ads cost good money so you will likely only want to pay for one of these.
 Which agency will you choose?

 - You can be dealing with multiple people, documents, reports from agents.
 It can get very busy administratively.

-- Viewings can be somewhat disorganised time wise and for tenanted properties this can cause unwelcome disruption to tenants.
+- Property viewings can be somewhat disorganised time wise and for tenanted properties this can cause unwelcome disruption to tenants.

-- One buyer could come to the open home, then later go online and contact the agent who advertises it online.
+- One buyer could come to the open home, then later go online and contact the real estate agent who advertises it online.
 Agents not happy....

-- Advertising standards differ between companies that listed the property.
+- Real estate advertising standards differ between agencies that listed the property.

-- In some markets and locations, auctions or tenders may be the best way to generate the best sale price.
+- In some markets and locations, auctions or tenders may be the most effective way to generate the best sale price.
 So with a general agency, you may be closing the door on methods of sale that will optimise your sale price.

 - General agency listings will likely just have your property on their own company websites, each will advertise on realestate.co.nz and only one on Trade Me.

-- Agent negotiation skills can vary - what if a buyer contacts an agent that is the least skilled negotiator?
+- Agent negotiation skills can vary - what if a buyer contacts the real estate agent that is the least skilled negotiator?

 Time for a re-think.
 What are you trying to achieve?